Drop Ship Lifestyle Course Overview

-FIRST AND FOREMOST: MY DISCLAIMER:
+FIRST AND FOREMOST, MY DISCLAIMER:

 What to Expect in this Course

 You won’t find an introduction video to the course inside the course itself.
-In order to get some background on what the DSL drop shipping business model is, you need to go to the course home page and watch Anton’s introduction video.
+In order to get some background on what the DSL business model is, you need to go to the course home page and watch Anton’s introduction video.

-(It’s under the heading “Why Drop Ship Lifestyle®?
+(You'll find it under the heading “Why Drop Ship Lifestyle®?
 What is the Difference Between Traditional Dropshipping and The Drop Ship Lifestyle® System?”)

 This is how Drop Ship Lifestyle works:

 Okay.
-So it all SOUNDS pretty impressive.
+So it all SOUNDS pretty impressive, right?

 The Drop Ship Lifestyle Course Breakdown